 Each week, students will participate in activities that support student mastery of course learning outcomes as evidenced through course discussions, quizzes/tests, reflective essays, group work, etc. (Refer to Course Topic chart)

-On Thursday of Week 4 (Friday for online courses), students will complete a final comprehensive exam on course material that has been presented during the course.
-The exam will include short answer questions, long answer essays and possible case studies of the instructor's choice.
+On Thursday of Week 2 (Friday for online courses), students will complete a mid-term exam on course material that has been presented during the first two weeks of the course.
+The exam will